-- b.
-The spiritual ability to research, remember, and make effective use of a variety of information on a number of diverse subjects. - 3.
-Discernment of Spirits: 1 Cor.
-12, 1 John 4:1 - A revelatory gift that is a companion to prophecy.
-The spiritual ability to pass immediate judgment on the validity and source of a prophet's message.
+a.
+The spiritual ability to research, remember, and make effective use of a variety of information on a number of diverse subjects.

+| Discernment of Spirits: 1 Cor.
+12, 1 John 4:1

-- b.
-The spiritual ability to know with assurance whether certain behavior or teaching is from God, Satan, human error, or human power. - 4.
-Faith: 1 Cor.
-12 - a.
-A revelatory and validating gift.
-The spiritual ability to believe God to the point that He would miraculously remove particular hindrances in the spread of the gospel in response to the belief.
+a.
+The spiritual ability to know with assurance whether certain behavior or teaching is from God, Satan, human error, or human power.

-b.
+2.Faith: 1 Cor.
+12

+a.
 The spiritual ability to envision what needs to be done and to trust God to accomplish it, even though it seems impossible to most people.